PostHog/requests-for-comments-public/.github/ISSUE_TEMPLATE/launch-plan.md

 -   Publish at least one tutorial at launch
 -   Complete robust docs (and product page if needed)
 -   Add to email + in-app onboarding flows
+-   For new products, create a sales enablement sheet

 <!-- PMM is the default fallback for marketing tasks if a specific PMM isn’t assigned. -->